KMean/foundry-erc20/README.md

 ## Project Overview

-This project is a foundational implementation of an ERC20 token called `Token` with the symbol `TKN`.
+This project is a foundational implementation of an ERC20 token called `Token` with the symbol `TKN` for [cyfrin updraft](https://updraft.cyfrin.io/) course Advanced Foundry.
 The token is initialized with a fixed supply upon deployment and adheres to the ERC20 standard.

 ### Features